alanhdu/psearch/README.md

   performance.
   - While our LOUDS tries successfully save a lot of space compared to a B-tree, their lookup and insertion performance is pretty miserable.

+Lessons learned from these projects:
+- SIMD instructions are easier to you use than you think (although you often need to specifically engineer data structures to be able to use them effectively).
+- CPUs are stupidly fast compared to cache.
+I knew this based off of "Latency Numbers I Memorized", but actually seeing it in practice was viscerally different from just intellectually knowing.
+- Bit-level parallelism is awesome and underused.
+Seriously, why aren't these tricks more widely used?
+(Probably because most things don't actually need to be that fast).
+- Perf is really nice, but I'm not very good at interpret it.
+A lot of times, it'll say something like "90% of your cycles are spent on this single `mov` instruction" which seems super implausible.
+  - I don't know if it's just me, but I could not for the life of me figure out why Y-fast maps run into so many cache misses.
+I might take another look after some time to relax after school's over, but for now it's a frustrating mystery.
+- There's a real skew between theoretical data structures and practical implementations.
+A lot of the succinct data structures I read about seemed more interested in playing "games" to get their space overhead to technically n + o(n) space, even when this comes with tons of practical problems.